Tencent/ncnn/benchmark/README.md

 The large model binary files (ncnn bin) are not loaded but generated randomly for speed test.

+If no model specified, it would benchmark default list.
 More model networks may be added later.

 ---
 Build